ToposInstitute/RelationalThinking-Book/chp5-graph-gluing.md

 :::

-A `pushout` (of two overlapping graphs) is a graph in the space of all possible graphs.
-We need to spot that graph in this space!
+A `pushout` (of two overlapping graphs) of two graphs is a graph in the category (universe) of all possible graphs.
+We need to spot that graph in this category!
 We will narrow down our search step-by-step using the memes we have learnt.
 We will continue this process until we end up with the graph we are looking for.

 We will draw lots and lots of diagrams for this narrowing down process!
-Diagrams are basic to relational thinking!
+Drawing diagrams are bread and butter of relational thinking!

 Let us begin!

 ### The shape of the overlap

-To combine two graphs, we first need to know which vertices and edges are common to both the graphs.
+To combine two graphs, we first need to know what are the vertices and edges common to both the graphs.
 Recollect that the “Paul” vertex was common to both the friendship graphs we met early in the chapter.
 We call such common vertices and edges between two graphs to be their *overlap*.

-We saw in previous chapters that a graph morphism identifies one graph inside another.
+We saw in previous chapters that a graph morphism identifies one graph inside the other.
 Suppose we are given two graphs -- `graph A` and `graph B`.
 An overlap of these two graphs is specified as the diagram below:

 ```{image} assets/Ch5/1.png
 :alt: Whoopsy!